tyler-morales/people-net/README.md

-# 🌐 People Net
+# 🌐 ConnectNet

-> **A sophisticated graph-based professional network visualization platform built on modern React architecture**
+> **A sophisticated graph-based personal network visualization platform built on modern React architecture**

-People Net transforms the complexity of professional relationships into an intuitive, multi-dimensional visualization system.
-At its core, it's a graph database application with rich UI components that allow users to map, analyze, and interact with their professional networks across spatial, temporal, and relational dimensions.
+ConnectNet transforms the complexity of personal relationships into an intuitive, multi-dimensional visualization system.
+At its core, it's a graph database application with rich UI components that allow users to map, analyze, and interact with their personal networks across spatial, temporal, and relational dimensions - whether tracking friends, family, neighbors, hobby groups, or any other meaningful connections.

 ## 🏗️ Architecture Overview